 The normalization of $\Sigma$ is a copy of $\Pn^1$.
-Line bundles on $\Pn^1$ are classified by their degree, so the ordinary degree $d$ bundles on $\Sigma$ are classified (up to isomorphism) by the gluing data associated to $\sigma$.
-The space of such gluing data is a copy of $\C$. $\sigma$ is a self-node, so these gluing isomorphisms are fixed by bundle rescalings.
+Line bundles on $\Pn^1$ are classified by their degree, so the ordinary degree $d$ bundles on $\Sigma$ are classified (up to isomorphism) by the gluing data at $\sigma$.
+The space of such data is a copy of $\Cs$. $\sigma$ is a self-node, so these gluing isomorphisms are fixed by bundle rescalings.
 Hence the automorphism group of an ordinary bundle on $\Sigma$ is a copy of $\Cs$.

 The modification $C$ has two rational components and two nodes, so a bundle on $C$ is specified by two gluing isomorphisms.
-However, these gluing isomorphism do not classify; we can rescale the bundle differently on each component of the normalization $\widetilde{C}$ and we we can lift the rotations of the Gieseker bubble.
-A rescaling and the rotations can be used to fix the gluing isomorphisms, so (up to isomorphism) there is only {\it one} bundle on the modification which satifies the Gieseker conditions.
-The automorphism group of this bundle is a copy of $\Cs$, coming from the remaining automorphism of the bundle data on the normalization. \end{ex}
+However (Remark~\ref{automph}), the automorphisms of the bundle over the bubble act simply transitively on the set of gluing isomorphisms, so (up to isomorphism) there is only {\it one} Gieseker bundle on $\widetilde{C}$.
+The automorphism group of this bundle is a copy of $\Cs$. \end{ex}

-\begin{remark} The following story, though not rigorous, can help to understand the intuition behind these definitions.